coredns/rfc/gsoc2020/20200303-health-check-wjayesh.md

 The previously discovered cluster IP and the pod IP, both need to be pinged because in real production systems, any point of the system could fail.
 We cannot make the assumption that Kubernetes networking (forwarding requests from the Service IP to the Pods) will work all the time.
 Apart from this, it’ll be useful to know which Pods are sick, so they can be remedied individually.

-If there are no CoreDNS pods or service, then .....TODO